python-lz4/python-lz4/docs/quickstart.rst

 Here a compression context is first created which is used to maintain state across calls to the LZ4 library.
 This is an opaque PyCapsule object.
-`compress_begin` starts a new frame and returns the frame header.
+:py:func:`compress_begin` starts a new frame and returns the frame header.
-`compress_chunk` compresses input data and returns the compressed data.
+:py:func:`compress_chunk` compresses input data and returns the compressed data.
-`compress_flush` ends the frame and returns the frame end marker.
+:py:func:`compress_flush` ends the frame and returns the frame end marker.
 The data returned from these functions is catenated to form the compressed frame.

-`compress_flush` also flushes any buffered data; by default, `compress_chunk` may buffer data until a block is full.
-This buffering can be disabled by specifying ``auto_flush=True`` when calling `compress_begin`.
-Alternatively, the LZ4 buffers can be flushed at any time without ending the frame by calling `compress_flush` with ``end_frame=False``.
+:py:func:`compress_flush` also flushes any buffered data; by default, :py:func:`compress_chunk` may buffer data until a block is full.
+This buffering can be disabled by specifying ``auto_flush=True`` when calling :py:func:`compress_begin`.
+Alternatively, the LZ4 buffers can be flushed at any time without ending the frame by calling :py:func:`compress_flush` with ``end_frame=False``.

 Decompressing data can also be done in a chunked fashion::